cindy12651269/Prediction_of_quality_of_Wine/README.md

 During training, both loss and accuracy remained constant across epochs, with no actual learning taking place, signaling that further investigation is needed to diagnose the issues with the model.

 ## Future Work
+1. **Advanced Hyperparameter Tuning**: Implement more comprehensive hyperparameter optimization using GridSearchCV or Bayesian optimization to further improve model performance.

+2. **Alternative Model Architectures**: Experiment with models like Gradient Boosting, XGBoost, or deep learning to capture additional complexities in the data and potentially enhance accuracy.

+3. **Explainability and Interpretability**: Use SHAP or LIME to interpret model predictions, offering insights into feature importance and making the model more transparent for end-users.

 ## Contact
 For any questions or collaboration opportunities, please reach out to: